 The convergence of three rivers and beautiful Lake Murray makes Columbia the perfect place to enjoy the South Carolina sunshine.
 Whether you're cruising on Lake Murray in a rented pontoon boat, floating down the Saluda River with the entire family or fly fishing on the Congaree River, there's always an exciting way to cool off in the capital.

 Outdoor adventures are part of the culture in Columbia.
 Locals love to walk and jog along the river, tee off at the wide variety of golf courses around town, zip-line at the Riverbanks Zoo and Garden and enjoy the natural beauty of the Midlands at numerous parks around the city-including the wondrous Congaree National Park.

 For sports fans, Columbia offers the chance to watch the University of South Carolina Gamecocks play at the storied Williams-Brice Stadium.
 Or, catch a foul ball and snack on boiled peanuts as you cheer on the Columbia Fireflies -South Carolina's newest minor league baseball team.

 Spice up your nightlife at one of the many upscale restaurants and cocktail bars in the city's thriving Vista district.
 Delight in the fresh, ever-changing menu at Motor Supply Co.
-Bistro on lively Gervais Street, and don't miss dessert at Nonnah's, a family-owned local favorite serving up decadent treats, cappuccinos and a full wine list.
+Bistro on lively Gervais Street, and don't miss dessert at Kaminsky's Dessert Cafe, a local favorite serving up decadent treats along with wine, dessert martinis, cocktails, beer and adult milkshakes.